-- Demand Deposits - Multi-currency operation, ability to maintain balances in the main exchangeable currencies - Yield rates in Mexican pesos and US dollars - Order generation for cash withdrawals, Interbank Electronic Payments System ("SPEI" in Spanish), Electronic Interbank Payment System in Dollars ("SPID" in Spanish) and Electronic Transfer Funds "SWIFT" - Federal Tax Payment - Depositors identification services for resources concentration - Foreign exchange trading with charge and credit to the account. - No administration fees or minimum balance requirements
+- Demand Deposits - Multi-currency operation, with which clients can maintain balances in the main exchangeable currencies - Yield rates in Mexican pesos and US dollars - Order generation for cash withdrawals, Interbank Electronic Payments System ("SPEI" in Spanish), Electronic Interbank Payment System in Dollars ("SPID" in Spanish) and Electronic Transfer Funds "SWIFT" - Federal Tax Payments - Services for identification of depositors for resources concentration - Foreign exchange with charge and credit to the account. - No administration fees or minimum balance requirements

-Among the outstanding features which have allowed us to distinguish ourselves in the market is the identification of depositors.
-Through this service, once our clients register and assign an 18-digit reference to their depositors, they can have real-time information on received and identified deposits in Mexican pesos via SPEI, US dollars via SPID and any other currency via SWIFT.
-This functionality speeds up and facilitates the processes of conciliation of client base and is applicable to any type of client.
+Among our outstanding products which have allowed us to distinguish ourselves in the market, is the identification of depositors.
+With this product, once our clients register and assign an 18-digit reference to their depositors, they can have real-time information on received and identified deposits in Mexican pesos via SPEI, US dollars via SPID, and any other currency via SWIFT.
+Additionally, this product speeds up and facilitates the clients' processes of conciliation and is applicable to any client.

-In addition, we have the Monex HUB (Host to Host) service that allows accounts registration to transfer, receive and execute transfer instructions of our clients automatically through their ERP, including the deposits identification.
+Another outstanding product is Monex HUB (Host to Host) that allows the registration of accounts to transfer, receive, and execute payment instructions.
+Our clients can automatically receive their daily account balance in their ERP, including the deposits identification.
 This non-intrusive service in its implementation has allowed us to incorporate treasuries of large companies and corporations.

-Monex Certificate of Deposit (term deposits)
+Monex Certificate of Deposit (time deposits)

-Regarding the acquisition of fixed-term investments, we have CEDES Monex in Mexican pesos and US dollars.
-It is a product launched in 2011, which consists of a Banking Certificate of Deposit.
-Clients can contract with charge and credit of the capital and interest to the account.
-These CEDES can be freely contracted for any term between one and 360 days, provided that the expiration occurs on a banking business day.
+For the acquisition of fixed-term investments, we offer CEDES Monex in Mexican pesos and US dollars.
+It is a product launched in 2011 and consists of a Certificate of Bank Deposit.
+Clients can contract CEDES with charge and credit of capital and interests to the account, and they can freely choose any term between one and 360 days, provided that the expiration occurs on a banking business day.